-Here you can easily get set up with your current Gmail, Yahoo, Outlook, or even iCloud email account and take advantage of their security measures.
+Here you can easily get set up with your current Gmail, Yahoo Mail, Outlook, or even iCloud email account and take advantage of their security measures.

 The only requirement to be able to use your current email is that it must support IMAP (which most do anyway).

 With the ability to encrypt up to eight email addresses per account, it’s perfect if you have a number of different email domains including your business or work email.